OpenKneeboard/OpenKneeboard/docs/faq/third-party-developers.md

 Feel free to *read* OpenKneeboard's configuration files from your software, but keep in mind there are no attempts at providing stability.

+## I haven't yet built an app; how do I get content into OpenKneeboard?

+The best way is to implement a new tab type in C++ with Direct3D11/Direct2D/DirectWrite.

+That is not particularly friendly, so an alternative is to implement your content as an HTML page - OpenKneeboard offers [additional web APIs](../api/web-dashboards.md).
+If you need to go beyond what JavaScript enables, consider making your app a webserver, like [BMS Kneeboard Server](https://github.com/AviiNL/bms-kneeboard-server).

+I do not recommend building a separate GUI app and using Window Capture: there are too many frameworks/apps for me to consider building an API for good integration, e.g:
+- this approach does not support pages/bookmarks/table of contents
+- GUI apps can *only* be controlled in game via tablet -> mouse emulation, unless you build your own input system that runs independently.
+OpenKneeboard's standard next/previous page/bookmark bindings etc will not work
+- changes to the GUI framework may break mouse emulation in an update, entirely outside of your control; if that happens, [you'll need to fix it](#why-doesnt-the-mouse-emulation-work-correctly-in-my-app-when-using-window-capture-tabs)

+There are no particular GUI frameworks I recommend, but I recommend finding an example app in the same framework and making sure that mouse injection works well enough for your purposes.

 ## How do I choose where my app's content is displayed in VR?

 Instruct users on how to change their user settings to your recommendations.